NikosEfth/freedom/README.md

 1) `--dataset` from `imagenet_r`, `nico`, `minidn`, and `ltll`.
 2) `--backbone` from `clip`, and `siglip`.
 3) `--method` from `freedom`, `image`, `text`, `sum`, and `product`.
-For example you can run:
+For example, you can run:
 ```
 python run_retrieval.py --dataset imagenet_r --backbone clip --method freedom --gpu 0
 ```
-Specifically for `freedom` experiments you can change the hyperparameters that are described in the paper by specifying `--kappa`, `--miu`, and `--ni`.
+Specifically for `freedom` experiments, you can change the hyperparameters described in the paper by specifying `--kappa`, `--miu`, and `--ni`.